Britain's FTSE rebounds from four-month low after EU campaign suspended

 LONDON, June 17 (Reuters) - Britain’s top share index rose from a four-month low on Friday, as stocks that have been hardest hit by concerns over a possible British exit from the EU rebounded after campaigning was suspended following the killing of a British lawmaker.

-Banks were among the top gainers, with Standard Chartered , Lloyds, Barclays, and RBS up 3.7 percent to 5.3 percent.
+Banks were among the top gainers, with Lloyds, Barclays, Standard Chartered and RBS up 4.2 percent to 5.2 percent.

-The sector had dropped to a two-month low on Thursday after polls showed momentum was shifting in favour of the campaign to leave the European Union in next week’s referendum.
+The sector dropped to a two-month low on Thursday, after polls showed momentum was shifting in favour of the campaign to leave the European Union in next week’s referendum.

 However, campaign activities were halted late on Thursday, with Britain’s politicians and public left in shock after a pro-EU lawmaker was fatally shot in the street.

 One poll set for publication on Friday was delayed until the weekend, and traders said the focus had shifted away from the campaign in light of the attack.
-The probability that Britain would vote to stay in the EU also increased, bookmaker odds showed.
+The probability that Britain votes to stay in the EU also increased, bookmaker odds showed.

 Investors saw the pause in referendum activity as a chance to buy recently sold stocks, as well as commodity shares, which were boosted by a rising oil price.